WalrusSoup/LG-Plex-Fixer/README.md

 # lg-plex-fixer

 A Rust HTTP proxy that temporarily fixes Plex transcoding on LG webOS TVs.
+Fixes the following:

+- Unable to find client profile for device; platform=webOS, platformVersion=10.3.0, device=webOS 10.3.0
+- MEDIA_ELEMENT_ERROR \ MEDIA_FORMAT_ERROR
+- An unexpected playback problem has occurred

 ![LG TV Plex Issue](./lg-tv-plex-fix.jpg)

 ## What Happened

 LG or plex pushed an update that broke all my subtitled weaboo shit.
-Doesn't stream, throws MEDIA_ELEMENT_ERROR.
-Annoying.
-Unncessary.

 ### Bug #1: TLS is cooked?
 Maybe?